sachint2001/RescueBox/flaskml_migration_steps.md

 # Adding the following to the list of plugins in the "plugins" variable
 RescueBoxPlugin(text_summary_app, text_summary_app_name, "Text summarization library"),
 ```
-14. Test your typer app
+14. Test your typer app manually.
+Go to the root directory of the project and run:
 ```
 poetry run python src/<project_dir>/file_with_typer_app.py --help  # prints all available commands